Paolo Fox horoscope today Friday 20 January 2023: Libra - Pisces

 FISH

-The sign the luckiest among you, according to Paolo Fox’s horoscope today, is that of Aquarius: in love, a good recovery phase begins after a subdued period.
-Courage!
+The sign the luckiest among you, according to Paolo Fox’s horoscope today, is Libra: a weekend that will grow in the sentimental sphere.

 #Paolo #Fox #horoscope #today #Friday #January #Libra #Pisces